10up/WP-Minions/readme.md

 `define( 'WP_ASYNC_TASK_SALT', 'my-unique-salt' );`

-= Multisite Compatability =

-If running the workers with php-cli when using multisite, you'll have to add the following to your wp-config.php file, after the block with the multisite definitions (to make sure that DOMAIN_CURRENT_SITE is set).
+1. If running the workers with php-cli AND using multisite, you'll have to add the following to your wp-config.php file, after the block with the multisite definitions (to make sure that DOMAIN_CURRENT_SITE is set).
 Multisite relies on HTTP_HOST being set in order detect the initial site/blog

 `// Make sure gearman works with multisite, when invoked directly with php-cli if ( ! isset( $_SERVER['HTTP_HOST'] ) && defined( 'DOING_ASYNC' ) && DOING_ASYNC ) {